CatherineTrevor/gothenburg-netball/README.md

 clubs in Sweden have red and green as their team colors.
 All color variants have been selected using [Coolors](https://coolors.co/) to compliment each other, and provide a feeling of safety and calm, as required in the strategy.
 ![Color choices](assets/images/color-codes.jpg)
+Toward the end of the project, based on feedback from Slack users and testers, I added color to the homepage to break up the white space and make it more asthetically pleasing.
 ### Favicon:
 I used the [basketball ball image from Font Awesome](https://fontawesome.com/icons/basketball-ball?style=solid) and used css styling to match the colors of the website as the favicon.